Kent Coffee Variety: Typica’s floral cultivar

 Best Brew Methods

 While most brew methods will work for this cultivar, we suggest using the Aeropress with either a super-fine metal filter or two paper filters for the cleanest, purest cup.
-We suggest a medium to medium-light roast and a medium-fine granularity to preserve the best flavor.
+We suggest a medium to medium-light roast and a medium-fine granularity to preserve the best flavour.

 Kent is a relatively unknown Typica cultivar, but it’s a cup worth chasing.
 With a medium body and sweet, mild tropical acidity, this makes a great cup for your afternoon coffee pick-me-up.